Hermine Reuss of Greiz

-Hermine Reuss of Greiz (Hermine, Prinzessin Reuß zu Greiz; 17 December 1887 – 7 August 1947) was the second wife of Wilhelm II.
-They were married in 1922, four years after he abdicated as German Emperor and King of Prussia.
-He was her second husband; her first husband, Prince Johann of Schönaich-Carolath, had died in 1920.
+Princess Hermine Reuss of Greiz (Hermine, Prinzessin Reuß zu Greiz; 17 December 1887 – 7 August 1947) was the second wife of Wilhelm II, German Emperor.
+They were married in 1922, four years after he abdicated.
+Wilhelm was her second husband; her first husband, Prince Johann of Schönaich-Carolath, had died in 1920.
+She was called Empress Hermine by some supporters of the Hohenzollern dynasty.

 Early life

-Princess Hermine was born in Greiz as the fifth child and fourth daughter of Heinrich XXII, Prince Reuss of Greiz (28 March 1846 – 19 April 1902), and Princess Ida Mathilde Adelheid of Schaumburg-Lippe (28 July 1852 – 28 September 1891), daughter of Adolf I, Prince of Schaumburg-Lippe.
+Princess Hermine was born in Greiz as the fifth child and fourth daughter of Heinrich XXII, Prince Reuss of Greiz and Princess Ida Mathilde Adelheid of Schaumburg-Lippe, daughter of Adolf I, Prince of Schaumburg-Lippe.
 Her father was the ruler of the Principality of Reuss-Greiz, a state of the German Empire, in what is present-day Thuringia.
-Princess Hermine's disabled elder brother became Heinrich XXIV, Prince Reuss of Greiz in 1902.
+Princess Hermine's disabled elder brother Heinrich XXIV, Prince Reuss of Greiz became the ruling prince in 1902.

 First marriage

-Princess Hermine was married on 7 January 1907 in Greiz to Prince Johann George Ludwig Ferdinand August of Schönaich-Carolath (11 September 1873 – 7 April 1920).
+Princess Hermine was married on 7 January 1907 in Greiz to Prince Johann George Ludwig Ferdinand August of Schönaich-Carolath (11 September 1873 – 7 April 1920), the eldest son and child of Prince Georg Heinrich Friedrich August von Schönaich-Carolath and Princess Wanda Adelheid Blanka Clementine Cäcilie von Schönaich-Carolath.

 They were the parents of five children: